 [ Friends fear the worst for Lowell woman missing since January ]

-Jill Kloppenburg disappeared back in January of 2025.
+Jill Kloppenburg, 47, disappeared back in January of 2025.
 Her friends told Boston 25 back in October that they were fearing the worst.

 According to the FBI, Kloppenburg was last seen leaving her residence on Broadway Street in Lowell.

 “We’re very concerned because she hasn’t checked in.
-No matter what is going on in her life, she has always checked in with her friends,” Ann Matlosz said.
+No matter what is going on in her life, she has always checked in with her friends,” Ann Matlosz told Boston 25.

-According to Ryan, Nashua, New Hampshire received a call about a possible homicide.
-On March 10, the friend of a man named Shawn Sullivan told him he had allegedly killed a woman by the name of Jill around January of 2025.
+The friend of a man named Shawn Sullivan told police that Sullivan had confided in him by telling him that he had killed a woman by the name of Jill around January of 2025.

-Sullivan further claimed he shot and buried the woman under the floor of his garage on Audrey Avenue in Tyngsboro.
+Sullivan further claimed he shot and buried her under the floor of his garage on Audrey Avenue in Tyngsboro.

 Nashua, New Hampshire Police took that information and was able to see that there was a missing person in Tyngsboro by the name of Jill Kloppenburg.